wavyvi00/ai_study_tracker/README.md

 - **Challenge Mode**: Set timed focus challenges with specific durations
 - **💚 Health System**: Your health decreases when distracted and regenerates while focused
 - **⏱️ Study Timer**: Tracks total study time with a clean, formatted display
+- **🧠 AI Distraction Detector**: Uses a lightweight DistilBERT model (ONNX) to intelligently classify activity as "Focused", "Searching", or "Distracted" based on window titles and content.
+- **🛡️ Grace Period**: Intelligent 15-second buffer allows for brief distractions or research without penalty.
 - **📹 Camera Detection**: AI-powered attention tracking using computer vision
 - **👀 3D Head Pose**: Tracks Pitch, Yaw, and Roll to detect looking down/away
 - **📱 Phone Detection**: Detects if you are using your phone (YOLO-based detection)